MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 Azure Cost Management + Billing provides dashboard reports to help with cost allocation, showbacks, and chargebacks.
 The tool can help optimize cloud spending by identifying underutilized resources that Contoso can manage and adjust.

-For more information, see [overview of Azure Cost Management + Billing](/azure/cost-management-billing/cost-management-billing-overview).
+For more information, see [Overview of Azure Cost Management + Billing](/azure/cost-management-billing/cost-management-billing-overview).

 [![Screenshot of an example graph of cost over time in Azure Cost Management and Billing.](./media/contoso-migration-scale/cost-management.png)](./media/contoso-migration-scale/cost-management.png#lightbox)